-I’ve a read a few articles on the new tax legislation by various reputable letting/landlord outlets, all emphasising the catastrophe that is fast encroaching, and how we should all huddle together, hold hands (I’ll probably be lumbered next to someone grotesque that doesn’t use hand sanitizer, great), sing ‘Kum Ba Yah’ and support the fight against the terror.
+I’ve a read a few articles on the new tax legislation by various reputable letting/landlord outlets, all emphasising the catastrophe that is Section 24, and how we should all huddle together, hold hands (I’ll probably be lumbered next to some grotesque asshole that doesn’t use hand sanitizer, great), sing ‘Kum Ba Yah’ and support the fight against the powers that be.
 Apparently this will be the biggest fight of our lives.

 Like I said, dramatic.

-However, while the legislation will, for sure, affect most of us, I also sense there’s an element of total irresponsibility surrounding the issue.
-While everyone is focusing on rallying the troops, and largely scaremongering in the process, which can be arguably justified, there seems to be a distinct lack of pragmatic thinking, although I understand why.
+While the legislation will, for sure, affect most of us, I sense there’s an element of total irresponsibility surrounding the issue.
+While everyone is focusing on rallying the troops to overturn the legislation, there seems to be a distinct lack of pragmatic thinking!

 Right, so let’s be real about this…

-I don’t know the facts or figures, but I can imagine that the amount of legislations that have been overturned in similar situations remains in a singular digit.
-I’d go as far as to say it’s unheard of.
-The Government need and want more money, and over the years landlords have proven to be a reliable cashcow, so the idea of stopping the legislation is glaringly, woefully optimistic.
+I don’t know the facts or figures, but I can imagine that the amount of legislation that have been overturned in similar situations remains in a singular digit.
+I’d go as far as to say it’s unheard of, so the idea of getting Section 24 revoked seems woefully optimistic.

 Let me clarify something important…

-The primary goal of this post is to enforce a friendly reminder to everyone, including myself, that we should always expect and prepare for any change, including the Clause 24 tax legislation.
-As it stands, it’s still coming hard and fast… (you’re expecting me to stoop to my usual unnecessary lows here, but I won’t!
-But YOU KNOW).
+The primary goal of this post is to enforce a friendly reminder to everyone, including myself, that we should always expect and prepare for any economic change, including the Section 24 tax legislation.

-Ironically, while the tax legislation doesn’t treat us like any other business, we need to respond like any other business, and that is by adapting to the market.
-Don’t sit idle and wait for the storm, you’ll probably drown with your shrivelled-up pecker in your hands.
-You’ve been warned in advance and you’ve got a reasonable amount of time to prepare.
+Ironically, while the tax change doesn’t treat us like any other business, we need to respond like any other business, and that is by adapting to the market.
+Don’t sit idle and wait for the storm, because you’ll probably drown with your shrivelled-up pecker in your hands.

-The reality is, if this storm does drown you, it won’t be because you failed to donate, support or stop this one particular legislation, it’s because you sat and waited until it was too late.
+The reality is, if this storm does drown you, it won’t be because you failed to support or stop this one particular legislation, it’s because you sat and waited until it was too late.
 This added tax costs is nothing new as a ‘concept’, it’s merely another expense among hundreds of others, albeit, an insanely unfair one.
-Just like the recently introduced landlord licenses, which is just as equally horrendous, and in many cases will cost landlords more than the heightened tax bill they may face.

-The thing is, even if Clause 24 gets overturned, another evil will inevitably surface with the same intent; looking to diminish your profits, whether that be on a domestic level (e.g. the need to replace a boiler) or another mass scale attack against landlords and the industry.
-We won’t be able to fight every fight, it’s futile.
+The thing is, even if Section 24 gets overturned in the future, another evil will inevitably rear its ugly head with the same intent; looking to diminish your profits, whether that be on a domestic level (e.g. the need to replace a boiler) or another mass scale attack against landlords and the industry.
+We won’t be able to fight every fight.

 Yes, the tax legislation is a sizzling pile of shit and I wholeheartedly believe in fighting it.
 But the pragmatist in me is urging everyone to spend the ‘majority’ of their time trying to absorb the cost, as opposed to fighting it.